nion-software/nionswift/docs/installation.rst

 Nion Swift Installation
 =======================
-To install Nion Swift, you will need to install a Python environment with some specific Python packages.
-When you initially launch the application, it will ask you for the directory of that Python environment.
+Nion Swift is written in the Python programming language.
+To use Nion Swift, you will need to install a Python environment.

 As an open source project, there are many possible installation scenarios such as for offline use, for use on a Nion electron microscope, or for open source development.
 In addition, Python installation itself is highly flexible.